Perfect Stride: Gameplay

+Development

+Perfect Stride was announced by developer Arcane Kids in 2013.
 The concept for Perfect Stride was inspired by developer and co-creator Ben Esposito's early attempts to modify Half-Life 2, in which he mistakenly produced an unorthodox style of control that he felt would be interesting as a game of its own.
 Esposito brought the idea to co-developer Russell Honor, who took a full month in order to faithfully recreate the style of movement that Esposito had described.
 The game is meant to simulate the social atmosphere of a real-life skate park, taking heed from early mods and online chat rooms, and is intended to provide a laid-back multiplayer experience, with the team referring to it as a "lifestyle game".

 An early access alpha version of Perfect Stride was first made available to backers of the Kickstarter campaign for LA Game Space in August 2013.
 The build was a finalist for the "Excellence in Visual Arts" category in the 2014 Independent Games Festival, and was released for free via the Internet Archive when LA Game Space ceased operation in 2018.

 Due to its ambitious nature, the game is still in development and planned for an eventual release via Steam, with intentions to include a level editor and a full-fledged multiplayer feature separate from the story mode.
 Though as of 2022 it is unlikely the game will ever be released as Arcane Kids has mostly split up with the about section of the game stating on Ben Esposito's website "The perfect game.
 Can you find a copy?".